How it came to a Monitor Gold

 natural horn frequency lower cut off point, leading to previously unheard of low levels of coloration.

-In 1947 the first Tannoy Dual Concentric was born.
-It was designated the '15" Monitor Black', had a
+In 1947 the first commercial Tannoy Dual Concentric was born.
+It was designated the '15" Monitor Black',

-Magnetic gap fluxes were provided by a cast iron alloy magnet and were very high for a speaker of the
+Magnetic gap fluxes were provided by one single cast iron alloy magnet and were very high for a speaker of the

 1940s at 12,000 gauss for the low frequency voice coil and 18,000 gauss for the HF coil.
 (10,000 gauss